- Getting Started

 And how should the reader application know that the signers identity is the expected one?
 Well, at the end all of this is based on trust and entities that sign other certificates to confirm their identity - a certificate authority (CA).

 By default Adobe Acrobat and Reader trust signers whose digital certificates can trace its lineage back to a certificate on the Adobe Approve Trust List (AATL) or by the Certified Document Services (CDS) or on the European Union Trusted Lists (EUTL).

-Certificates of both programs requires the certificate to be stored on a secure hardware device, such as an USB token, which makes them not useable through PHP in common situations.
+Certificates of both programs require the certificate to be stored on a secure hardware device, such as an USB token, which makes them not useable through PHP in common situations.
 To overcome this we had built several modules which allow you to communicate with key management systems (e.g. AWS KMS, Google KMS, Azure Key Vault) which store the keys as a service on a secure hardware device for you.
 You can find more details about the modules here.

 Other certificate authorities offers software certificates but they are not automatically trusted by Acrobat or the Reader.
 Because of this a blue ribbon will be telling the user that "At least one signature has problems.".